beechertrouble/tipzy/README.md

 - default to a title attr ( for people with noscript )
 - mind your arias for screenreaders ...
 - animations with css - because that's usually more performant
-- js for positioning & class swappings
+- js for positioning & `aria-hidden` swappings

 ### markup